Activities for team building and games for your virtual team

 96. Two Facts and a Falsehood

-Two Truths and a Lie is simple: Begin by gathering the party into a circle and allowing each member the floor to present themselves.
+Two Truths and a Lie is simple: Begin by gathering the party into a circle and allowing each member of the floor to present themselves.
 However, in addition to giving their name, each worker sometimes tells three things about himself — only two of which are real.
 In the circle, it is up to everybody else to infer which statement the deception is.

 97. Day with Karaoke